hbdesai20/National-University-Rankings/README.md

-# PythonProjects
+# National University Rankings

 Hello and welcome!
-This repository contains python projects ranging from various topics such as data cleaning and analysis to more advanced techniques such as machine learning.
-All datasets used in the scripts were obtained freely from kaggle and datacamp repositories.
+This repository contains csv file and jupyter notebook analyzing tuition information for ~230 schools in the U.S. This project focuses mainly on data manipulation and explratory data analysis.